mileweb/docs-content-cdn/en/docs/portal/traffic-management/editing-edge-hostname.md

 **Note**: A default rule that covers all regions and all ISPs is always required.
 If you accidentally delete the default rule, the system will create one automatically.

-7. To update use of a DNS record to advertise HTTPS upport, click **Advanced Settings**, and update the following fields:
+7. To use a DNS record to advertise HTTPS upport, click **Advanced Settings**, and update the following fields:

 | **Fields**        | **Description**                                                           |
 | ----------------- | ------------------------------------------------------------------------- |